 If there is a kitchen with a stove on the premises of where the meeting is held, preferably dinner should be cooked on site.
 This would of course require Scouts to come early with their ingredients.
 If this is not an option, Scouts can each cook a dish at home and bring it to the meeting.
 The important part is that everyone sits down and eats together.
 Who knows the next time families and their Scouts will get the chance to sit down together to a meal.
-We prefer that dishes be cooked by the Scouts.
+We would prefer that dishes be cooked by Scouts, but purchasing the food already made is an acceptable option.
 Again, the most important part of the dinner is sitting down together, having FUN and building memories.